AnhBui1108/cozmoAgent/README.md

 A voice-controlled Cozmo robot agent built with SmolAgents and Retico framework.
 Transform natural speech commands into executable robot behaviors!

 ## Overview 📋
 This module bridges speech recognition with Cozmo robot control using AI agents.
 This module transforms voice commands into step-by-step execution plans using Cozmo behavior functions.
-It doesn't actually control the robot - instead, it creates GenericDictIU that you can pass to a DM or CozmoModule to make Cozmo execute the tasks
+It doesn't actually control the robot - instead, it creates GenericDictIU that you can pass to a DM or CozmoModule to make Cozmo execute the tasks.

 ***Available Commands 🎯***
 - "drive_straight()"
 - "turn_in_place()"